|

 Or at least what they thought it could look like.

-that our English word map derives from the Latin word
+Our English word map derives from the Latin word

 mappa, meaning napkin or cloth on which maps were